What type of mask should I be wearing right now? - NewsBreak

 It depends on your situation, but health officials say it should cover your nose and mouth, and fit snugly so there aren’t any gaps on the sides of your face.

 The U.S. Centers for Disease Control and Prevention also says to pick masks with two or more layers and a nose wire to prevent air from leaking out the top.
-It suggests holding your mask up to check if it blocks light, which means the fabric will probably filter out more particles.Boeing tells workers they must get COVID-19 vaccine
+It suggests holding your mask up to check if it blocks light, which means the fabric will probably filter out more particles.Need to be vaccinated by Thanksgiving, Hanukkah or Christmas?
+Here are the deadlines

 If you want added protection, experts also suggest wearing two masks or pairing them with a mask fitter to ensure they don’t leave any gaps.